sportsclimbs/sportclimbs-2/content/yorkshire/kilnsey/kilnsey-approach.md

 placeholder: false
 ---

-            <h3>Approach</h3>
+## Approach

-            <p>This roadside crag is unmissable when driving North on the B6160 from Skipton. </p>
+This roadside crag is unmissable when driving North on the B6160 from Skipton.

-            <p>There are a few small roadside laybys directly in front of the crag.
-If these are full there is more space in a layby about half a kilometre past the crag on the right.</p>
+There are a few small roadside laybys directly in front of the crag.
+If these are full there is more space in a layby about half a kilometre past the crag on the right.

-            <p>A stream prevents access to the cliff from point on the road.
-The usual crossing place is at the South end of the crag where a path leads up to the imposing roof capped Directissima wall.</p>
+A stream prevents access to the cliff from point on the road.
+The usual crossing place is at the South end of the crag where a path leads up to the imposing roof capped Directissima wall.

-            <h3>Access</h3>
+## Access

-            <p>The crag is on private land.
-The owner allows climbing but asks that no dogs be taken to the crag.</p>
+The crag is on private land.
+The owner allows climbing but asks that no dogs be taken to the crag.